Session 0 - Module A: Historical Context & Evolution¶

 Enterprise Adoption (2024-Present)¶

 Modern enterprise deployments require robust infrastructure beyond just the agent logic.
-Production agents must handle security, compliance, monitoring, and auditability:
+Production agents must handle security, compliance, monitoring, and auditability - especially critical for data engineering where regulatory compliance and data governance are paramount:

 # Modern enterprise agent deployment